TheGogy/sudoku-solver/README.md

     return cols
 ```

-And the program recursivly tries again.
+And the program recursively tries again.

 If the program has exhausted all the possible solutions on a given branch, it will then deselect it and return the removed values back into matrix A: